How to Style a Bedroom Without a Headboard

 Paint a Rectangular Faux Headboard

-This works especially well if you’re into minimalist or modern design.
+This approach suits minimalist or modern spaces where clean lines feel intentional and structured.
 Plus, it’s super budget-friendly and can easily be adjusted if you change your color scheme later.

 Paint a Circle or Arch Behind the Bed